hornos/gridhowto/README.md

     bin/play @@root geoip

 ### Basic Services
-You can run all the playbooks once:
+You can run all the basic playbooks at once (takes several minutes):

     bin/play @@root basic